 Entry and Exit Requirements:

-Resident visas for individuals who legally resided in the West Bank through March 12, 2020, have been automatically extended until June 30, 2020.
-This extension does not apply to visitor permits, which will continue to expire on their original expiration dates.
+All visas for individuals who were legally present in the West Bank through March 12, 2020 were automatically extended until June 30, 2020.

-All checkpoints between Jerusalem and Bethlehem and its surrounding suburbs in the West Bank have been closed until further notice.
-Additional checkpoints might be closed on short notice.
-If you are a U.S. citizen without a Palestinian Authority-issued ID card traveling from the West Bank to Ben Gurion airport for onward departure, you must appear at a checkpoint no earlier than six hours prior to your scheduled flight and present proof of travel.
+If you are a U.S. citizen without a Palestinian Authority-issued ID card traveling from the West Bank to Ben Gurion airport for onward departure and you have a visa issued by the government of Israel that states “For Judea and Samaria only,” you must appear at a checkpoint no earlier than six hours prior to your scheduled flight and present proof of travel.
+If you are a U.S. citizen without a Palestinian Authority-issued ID card without a restricted visa, you may make your way directly to Ben Gurion airport.
 If you are a U.S. citizen with a Palestinian Authority-Issued ID card, please contact the Embassy at JerusalemACS@state.gov before making your travel arrangements.
 All travelers, including U.S. citizens, passing through any open checkpoints between Israel and the West Bank might be subject to increased scrutiny and significant delays.
-Further checkpoint information is available here but it may not always be up to date: http://www.cogat.mod.gov.il/en/pages/homepage.aspx.
+Further checkpoint information is available at the following webpage, but it may not always be up to date: Coordination of Government Activities in the Territories

 Land border crossings may be closed with little or no advance notice.